pip-services/pip-services-docs/content/en/python/components/count/icounter_timing_callback.md

 linkTitle: "ICounterTimingCallback"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Interface for a callback to end measurement of execution elapsed time.
+    Interface for a callback to end the measurement of execution's elapsed time.
 ---

+### Description

+The ICounterTimingCallback defines the method used for a callback to end the measuring of execution's elapsed time

-### Methods
+### Instance methods

 #### end_timing
 Ends measurement of execution elapsed time and updates specified counter.